ULY12EAW - Air conditioner SHARP - Free user manual and instructions

 NOTE:

-- Under Auto speed, air conditioner will select proper fan speed automatically according to ambient temperature. - Fan speed can't be adjusted under dry mode.
+- Under Auto speed, the air conditioner will select the proper fan speed automatically according to ambient temperature. - Fan speed cannot be adjusted under dry mode.

 SWING button